openTdataCH/ojp-tests-public/README.md

 # This folder contains tests for OJP 1.0 and OJP 2.0 for Switzerland
-Andreas Glauser, Daniel Rubli, Thomas Odermatt, Christoph Lucas, Matthias Günter
 Contact: opendata@sbb.ch

-This is a repo contains different tests for OJP instances in Europe.
+This repo contains different tests for OJP instances in Europe.
 The main focus is the Swiss servers  (see https://opentransportdata.swiss)

 # OJP 2.0 SOAPUI
-We have tests for SOAPUI: https://github.com/openTdataCH/ojp-soapui-tests/tree/main/Swiss-OJP-2.0 You need to add the necessary information directly to the global properties of your SOAPUI.
+Some tests for SOAPUI: https://github.com/openTdataCH/ojp-soapui-tests/tree/main/Swiss-OJP-2.0 You need to add the necessary information directly to the global properties of your SOAPUI.

 # LinkingAlps SOAPUI